 The staff will wear masks and gloves, including cleaners and restaurant workers, to keep you as safe and healthy as possible.
 You will want to Buy Masks and Hand Sanitizer to bring with you on your trip, but these will also be provided for you at your hotel or other locations if you forget them in your hotel room.
 The idea is to keep everyone as safe as possible, while at the same time not detracting from your vacation experience and making sure you have a great time.

-A: Yes, all businesses are required to provide hand sanitizer and you will have it in your hotel room.
+Q: Will there be hand sanitizer available?A: Yes, all businesses are required to provide hand sanitizer and you will have it in your hotel room.
 However, we still recommend you bring your own to use along the way, which you can buy online from shops like Sustainable Travel Store, ZSkin or Germproof.

-A: Other than the usual things like a hat, sunglasses, swimwear, Biodegradable Sunscreen or After-Sun Lotion, you may want to consider boosting your immune system with a product like Airborne or Germ-Proof or with Vitamins, but as long as you bring hand sanitizer you should have all the precautions you need.
+Q: Are there other things I should think to bring with me?A: Other than the usual things like a hat, sunglasses, swimwear, Biodegradable Sunscreen or After-Sun Lotion, you may want to consider boosting your immune system with a product like Airborne or Germ-Proof or with Vitamins, but as long as you bring hand sanitizer you should have all the precautions you need.

 If you will be doing water activities we always recommend to bring a Rash Guard or Wet-Shirt to protect you from the sun and protect the environment, and you may wish to bring your own Snorkeling Gear, though it will be provided for you fully sanitized on our tours if you don't.

-A: Yes.
+Q: Is the Cancun International Airport Open?A: Yes.
 It is open to international and domestic flights, airlines are gradually reopening and already accepting reservations.
 After you arrive to the airport, you can book an Airport Shuttle or a Private Airport Transfer to get to your Playa del Carmen Hotel.

-A: Yes.
+Q: Are your Airport Transfers running?A: Yes.
 However only Private Transfers as well as Shared Airport Shuttles are available.
 We've implemented strict sanitary measures on all airport transfers for your safety.
 Book them in advance, so that we can prepare for your arrival.

-A: Not to Mexico.
+Q: Does the US have travel restrictions for international travel?A: Not to Mexico.
 Airlines have been flying between the US and Mexico continuously.
-There is a restriction on land border crossings through July 21st but this does not affect air travel.
+There is a restriction on land border crossings through September 28th, but this does not affect air travel.

 Q: Will I need to wear a mask at the airport?